BlakeRhodes/NeoArcadia/Prepare-Phase.md

 ## Step 4.
 Provisioning

 Parties can trade at any [Market](./Market.html) available in their current hex.
-Each market has a unique table of goods and their trade values, with no substitutions allowed.
+Each market has a unique table of goods and their trade values.
 Parties can engage in unlimited trades.

 ### Special Rule: Ale is Always a Good Investment

-Parties can always purchase Ale.
+Parties can always purchase Ale at a market.
 This is a great way to break into the market.
 - Buy Price: 2 gold for 6 Ale
 - Sell Price: 5 Ale for 2 gold (as one is typically consumed)